ionajosephine/RockMyRecipe/README.md

 # Rock My Recipe!
 (No longer maintained)
 🥦🧅🥒🌶️🥗🫐🍇🥬🧄🥙🥝🧆🍉🥑🌽

 This is a *#TechForGood* recipe sharing web app built using Ruby on Rails.
-You can see historic build progress on [twitter](https://twitter.com/rockmyrecipe) however it is no longer maintained.

 ## Aims of the project